 It may have double-counting (i.e. a physics object may appear as a single object of its own type, but it may also be part of a jet).

 Additional knowledge is needed to define a "good" physics object.

 Definition of same objects is different in each analysis.

 Some datasets, such as those containing heavy-ion data, are provided in a format called RECO, which contains more information than the AOD format.
 This is done when the original analyses by the CMS collaboration were performed using this particular format.

-Some simulated datasets are provided in the MiniAODSIM format, which is the format used in physics analysis starting from Run2 (2015):
+Starting from Run2 (2015), datasets are provided in the MiniAOD/MiniAODSIM format, which has superseded the AOD format in physics analysis:

 MiniAOD/MiniAODSIM is approximately one tenth of the size of AOD/AODSIM.

 The reduction is obtained defining light-weight physics-object candidate representations, increasing transverse momentum thresholds for storing physics-object candidates, and reduced numerical precision when it is not required at the analysis level.